 These churches place a premium on strong male leadership in the church and family.
-Fathers receive extra discipleship, reading lists, and instruction so they’re taught how to provide spiritual leadership for the home.
+Fathers receive extra discipleship, reading lists, and instruction so they learn how to provide spiritual leadership for the home.

 This model offers simplicity.
 Equip the family to be the family, and skip the complexities of operating children’s and youth ministries.
-Census data reveals our culture is blighted with absentee fathers; so engaged fathers lack models on how to lead their families.
+Census data reveals absentee fathers blight our culture; so engaged fathers lack models on how to lead their families.
 A training program can offer these men direction.
 Two-parent families and homeschooling families will find a supportive community with like-minded people.

-Non-traditional families will have a hard time finding a place in churches that adopt a Family-Integration Model.
-Single moms might feel conspicuously different in a church whose ministry strategy is built on two-parent families.
+Non-traditional families will have a hard time finding a place in churches that adopt this model.
+Single moms might feel different in a church whose ministry strategy is built on two-parent families.
 Children or youth with unchurched parents must be taken in by a member family to find a place at church.
 Census data reveals disparity on ethnic and economic lines as to whether children are being raised in single or two-parent homes, so this model has little hope of gaining traction in urban settings.

-The Family-Integration Model also depends on theological assumptions that aren’t universally accepted: namely, a patriarchal view of family leadership and a conviction that today’s churches may only organize themselves using the biblical examples found in the New Testament.
-(For the family integrationist, a children’s ministry isn’t extra-biblical, it’s unbiblical, and therefore destructive).
+This model also depends on theological assumptions that aren’t universally accepted: namely, a patriarchal view of family leadership and a conviction that today’s churches may only organize themselves using the biblical examples found in the New Testament.
+For the churches using this model, a children’s ministry is unbiblical, and therefore harmful.

-Final Assessment Einstein said that an idea should be made as simple as it can be and then no more.
+Einstein said that an idea should be made as simple as it can be and then no more.
 This model crosses the line from being simple to being simplistic.
-A quick reading of Genesis reveals that the same God who instituted and defined family also collected fantastically dysfunctional families and gave them key roles.
+A quick reading of Genesis reveals that the same God who defined family also collected dysfunctional families and gave them key roles.
 Family ministers must live with the tension of upholding the biblical standard and providing loving triage for families who don’t fit the mold.
-The Family-Integration Model doesn’t embody this tension enough to be effective.
+This model doesn’t embody this tension enough to be effective.

-The family integrationists make one strong point: When a church offers high-powered children’s and youth ministries with bells, whistles, and over-promising mission statements, it’s hard for parents not to view these departments as their children’s spiritual growth specialists.
-Many parents do make the assumption that if they get their children to church, these programs will bear the weight of their child’s spiritual development.
+The family integrationists make one strong point: When a church offers high-powered children’s and youth ministries with bells and whistles, it’s hard for parents not to view these departments as their children’s spiritual growth specialists.
+Many parents make the assumption that if they get their children to church, these programs will bear the weight of their child’s spiritual development.
 Parents are time-starved and stressed, so the myth that placing their child in the “God-box” for an hour a week to get the job done has strong appeal.

 Children’s and youth leaders see this trend and many have adapted by making their departments family-friendly.
-These ministers view parents as the primary faith influencers of children and are working to help families see children’s and youth ministries as supplemental helps.
+These ministers view parents as the primary faith influencers of children and are working to help families see children’s and youth ministries as a helping hand.

-Family-Friendly Departments don’t scale back their age-specific programs.
-Instead they seek to multiply the value of parents’ current efforts.
+These ministries don’t scale back their age-specific programs.
+Instead, they seek to multiply the value of parents’ current efforts.
 Take-home pages accompany the curriculum.
-Special events intended to connect parents and their children dot the calendar.
+Special events connect parents and their children.
 Occasional parent training classes provide help with discipline and communication.

-The Family-Friendly Departmental Model takes steps to keep parents from a “drop-off” approach to their child’s spiritual development.
-However, there are some vulnerabilities in the model.
+This model takes steps to keep parents from a “drop-off” approach to their child’s spiritual development.
+However, there could be some weak spots in the model.
 It’s still entirely possible for parents to treat the children’s ministry as a drop-off.
 Even though this model may provide resources for giving parents options for engaging their children, these options are invitations that can be accepted or declined.

-Providing parents with a unified vision and strategy for Christian parenting becomes a challenge.
+Providing parents with a vision for Christian parenting becomes a hard task.
 It’s possible that a parent could hear one parenting philosophy from the children’s pastor, a second from the youth pastor, and two others from the preaching pastor and the leader running the parenting class.
-There’s no structure in the organizational model to ensure parents will receive a single parenting strategy that’s grounded in biblical wisdom and able to span from birth to graduation.
+There’s no structure to ensure parents will receive a single parenting strategy that’s grounded in biblical wisdom and able to span from birth to graduation.

-Final Assessment Even with its limitations, the Family-Friendly Departmental Model can be adapted into most churches.
-Formally aligning several ministries around a common goal is a formidable task for an inexperienced staff person or one who hasn’t been at a church very long.
-If you’re in this position, the Family-Friendly Departmental Model allows you to make advances in your own area without having to win over your senior pastor or other staff.
-Over time, you’ll create a model of ministry to families that other departments in your church might choose to emulate.
+Even with its limitations, this model can fit into most churches.
+Formally aligning several ministries around a common goal is a large task for a new staff person or one who hasn’t been at a church very long.
+If you’re in this position, this model allows you to make advances in your own area without having to win over your senior pastor or other staff.
+Over time, you’ll create a model of ministry to families that other departments in your church might choose to copy.

-The Family-Equipping Model might be called The Family-Friendly Departmental Model, Version 2.0.
-This model contains every feature of the Family-Friendly Model with two important innovations.
+The Family-Equipping Model has every feature of the Family-Friendly Model with two important changes.

-First, all ministries that impact families are organized into a single team.
-This team works to make sure all departments communicate a single parenting strategy to all the families of the church.
-The team also works to guarantee they aren’t exhausting families with excessive programming.
+First, the church puts all ministries that impact families on a single team.
+This team works to make sure all areas communicate a single parenting strategy to all the families of the church.
+The team also works to guarantee they aren’t exhausting families with too many programs.